 O'Donnell added this "moment" requires a "frank and honest assessment" about harassment and the overall safety of women.
-A flood of sexual harassment allegations against power men in media, Hollywood and politics over the past two months has driven the issue to the forefront.
+A flood of sexual harassment allegations against powerful men in media, Hollywood and politics over the past two months has driven the issue to the forefront.

-"Let be very clear.
+"Let me be very clear.
 There is no excuse for this alleged behavior," O'Donnell said.
 "It is systematic and pervasive … This I know is true.
 Women cannot achieve equality in the workplace or in society until there is a reckoning and a taking of responsibility."

 King said she could barely sleep after the story broke and she's "not OK" after reading about Rose.